DETAILED ACTION

 a second retaining tube 17 made of the biodegradable material (18, Col. 4 lines 22-30 cross linkable polymers; Col. 12 lines 58-68 biodegrade; Col. 21 lines 4-9 segment 20 represents a material having a faster rate of dissolution, dissolution shows degradability), curled (pigtail), and connected to the second end portion of the main tube.

-Regarding claims 6, 8, and 10, Zhong in view of Hixon and Hillas suggest the biodegradable double-J stent of claim 1.
-Zhong further discloses (Claim 10) a contrast agent and lubrication combo layer (Col. 12 lines 6-24 sheet provided as coating for an underlying medical device, Col. 4 lines 58-67 radiopaque fillers blended into cross linkable polymer, Col. 4 lines 31-57 hyaluronic acid as lubricant) made of a mixture of a biocompatible radiopaque material (Col. 4 lines 58-67 radiopaque fillers blended into cross linkable polymer) and a biocompatible, hydrophilic material, (Col. 4 lines 31-57 hyaluronic acid as cross linkable polymer) wherein the contrast agent and lubrication combo layer is coated on the main tube, the first retaining tube, and the second retaining tube (coats underlying medical device).
-This layer therefore discloses both a lubrication layer and a contrast layer as required in limitations of Claims 6 and 8.
+However, Zhong in the same field of endeavor of biodegradable double-J stents (Fig. 2), teaches a contrast agent and lubrication combo layer (Col. 12 lines 6-24 sheet provided as coating for an underlying medical device, Col. 4 lines 58-67 radiopaque fillers blended into cross linkable polymer, Col. 4 lines 31-57 hyaluronic acid as lubricant) made of a mixture of a biocompatible radiopaque material (Col. 4 lines 58-67 radiopaque fillers blended into cross linkable polymer) and a biocompatible, hydrophilic material, (Col. 4 lines 31-57 hyaluronic acid as cross linkable polymer) wherein the contrast agent and lubrication combo layer is coated on the main tube, the first retaining tube, and the second retaining tube (coats underlying medical device) [This layer therefore discloses both a lubrication layer and a contrast layer as required in limitations of Claims 6 and 8] for the purpose of decreasing tendency to induce thrombosis, encrustation, and inflammation (Col. 1 lines 65-67) as well as enhancing the radiopacity (Col. 4 lines 58-63) which would allow the implant to be better visualized by imaging technology when implanted into the patient.

-The limitation of “lubrication” is considered functional language (based on Paragraph 0081-0083 of Applicant’s specification indicating this term is used to denote the reduction in friction of the device through the use of a hydrophilic material).
+Examiner notes that while Zhong doesn’t expressly state the limitation of “lubrication”, the limitation of “lubrication” is considered functional language (based on Paragraph 0081-0083 of Applicant’s specification indicating this term is used to denote the reduction in friction of the device through the use of a hydrophilic material).
 While features of an apparatus may be recited either structurally or functionally, claims directed to an apparatus must be distinguished from the prior art in terms of structure rather than function, because apparatus claims cover what a device is, not what a device does (Hewlett-Packard Co. v.
 Bausch & Lomb Inc., 909 F.2d 1464, 1469, 15 USPQ2d 1525, 1528 (Fed.
 Cir.
 1990)).
 Thus, if a prior art structure is capable of performing the intended use as recited the claim, then it meets the claim.
 In the instant case, the device of Cartledge discloses all the structure as claimed, and is made of a material comprising hyaluronic acid, a hydrophilic material.
 As such, it is capable of performing the functions as claimed (i.e., the hyaluronic acid functions as a hydrophilic material that reduces friction of the device).

 However, Cartledge, in the same field of endeavor of coatings of biodegradable urinary stents, teaches a coating with a thickness of 50 to 200 μm ¶0133 and that thickness of the coating influences the rate of biodegradation ¶0094.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the coating disclosed by Zhong to have been a thickness of 50 to 200 μm as taught by Cartledge for the purpose of influencing the rate of biodegradation of the device (¶0094 of Cartledge).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the coating taught by Zhong to have been a thickness of 50 to 200 μm as taught by Cartledge for the purpose of influencing the rate of biodegradation of the device (¶0094 of Cartledge).

 Conclusion